A step by step guide to taking the Metro across Paris from the Gare Du Nord (Paris Nord) to the Gare Montparnasse

 In this part of the station you will come to an escalator that leads to a lower concourse.

-The image above left has been taken from the top of this escalator, when you step off of the escalator, initially walk ahead of you, but then turn sharp right, the Line 4 entrance will then be ahead of you.
+The image above left has been taken from the top of this escalato - when you step off of the escalator, initially walk ahead of you, but then turn sharp right, the Line 4 entrance will then be ahead of you.

-Make your way to the platform for the Line 4 trains heading to Mairie de Montrouge.
+Make your way to the platform for the Line 4 trains heading to Mairie de Montrouge - taking the staircase down is the only option!

 Before opting to take the Metro from Paris Nord to Paris Montparnasse, these six things are worth considering: